Lina Trivedi: Personal life

-Trivedi currently lives in Beaver Dam, Wisconsin where she is a single mother to a special needs child.
-Trivedi's daughter was diagnosed with Goltz Syndrome at birth.
-Fewer than 25 people in the United States are reported to have Goltz Syndrome.
-As a result of the syndrome, Trivedi's daughter was born without a leg, missing fingers and lacked muscles on one side of her face.
+Trivedi currently lives in Beaver Dam, Wisconsin, where she is a single mother to a child with special needs.
+Trivedi's daughter was diagnosed with Goltz syndrome at birth.
+Fewer than 25 people in the United States are reported to have Goltz syndrome.
+As a result of the syndrome, Trivedi's daughter was born without a leg, missing fingers, and lacked muscles on one side of her face.
 To date, Trivedi's daughter has been through over 25 surgeries before the age of 5.
 She is also the youngest child in the United States to receive a prosthetic leg at 7 months old.

 According to her book, living life as a special needs mother puts the world into perspective and Trivedi has channeled her talents and business acumen to cultivate a sense of business and entrepreneurship within her young daughter, Nikhita.
 Before entering 3rd grade, Trivedi's daughter has been established as the President of a Wyoming Corporation that designs and sells bows through a business modeled after the enterprise run by Minnie Mouse in the TV series Mickey Mouse Clubhouse.
-In the Minnie Mouse boutique, Minnie sells every type of bow imaginable and is able to create the perfect bow for any boy, girl, man, woman or animal.
-Trivedi has nurtured her daughter to create a similar enterprise in the town where she currently lives, Beaver Dam, Wisconsin.

-Trivedi's daughter Nikhita is also a published author and has used the patent pending technology that Trivedi has created to publish five books before entering 3rd grade.
-Following is a partial list of books she has published using the technology that Trivedi has invented: